MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 After changing the cloud configurations to connect the device to your own cloud instance, there are two mechanisms to recover the factory default configurations.

-  > :information_source: This step will just restore the cloud and Wi-Fi configurations to factory settings.
+  > :information_source: &nbsp; This step will just restore the cloud and Wi-Fi configurations to factory settings.
 The image is not altered.

 1. Reboot the device while SW1 is engaged.